zhugchzo/dl_occurrence_tipping/README.md

    ```python
    python ./model_test/test_data_nus/may_fold.py
    ```

-   The code for generating predictions by null model and combined model is also included in `test_data_nus/may_fold.py`.
-The same file notation is used for the time series generated from other models.

    For predictions of empirical time series, the code to test on two empirical examples are availalble in the directory `./empirical_test/test_empirical_data/`.
 For example, to apply the deep learning algorithm on cyanobacteria microcosm data with different initial values of the light irradiance, run

    ```python